 Provisions are determined by discounting the expected future cash flows at a pre-tax rate that reflects current market rates and, where appropriate, the risks specific to the liability.
-A provision is recognised when Brackenridge has a present legal or constructive obligation as a result of a past event and it is probable that an outflow of economic benefits will be required to settle the obligation.

 Trade and other payables

 Trade and other payables are initially measured at fair value and subsequently stated at amortised cost using the effective interest rate.